deddyprianto/qr-ordering/infra/README.md

   Example values:

-  - Domain name: `edgecafetraining.qro.equipweb.biz`
+  - Domain name: `amazingcafe.qro.equipweb.biz`
   - API URL: `https://t1.equipweb.biz/EdgeCafeTraining/ordering/api`

-- This will copy the most stable version(edgecafetraining.qro.equipweb.biz) of the app to the client website.
+- This will copy the most stable version(edgecafe.qro.equipweb.biz) of the app to the client website.